ramulugiragani/githutest03/doc/contributing/advocacy-ambasador-program.md

 We trust ambassadors to only request promotion of content that lines up with the messages and topics outlined, that this content does not overly market their employer or product/business, and that they have followed the review process.
-An abassador can request promotion of content in the following ways:
+An ambassador can request promotion of content in the following ways:

 * Requesting that a tweet be retweeted by the Node.js X account.
 * Requesting that a LinkedIn post be reposted by the Node.js LinkedIn